awslabs/aws-encryption-sdk-specification/changes/2024-09-13_cache-across-hierarchical-keyrings/change.md

 This means that the branch-key used and cached by one Hierarchical Keyring can be used by the other Hierarchical Keyring (within a TTL), effectively by-passing KMS Access Control.
-We recommend evaluating your threat model carefully, to understand and accept / mitigate this risk.
+We recommend evaluating your threat model carefully, to understand and mitigate this risk yourself.
 By default, each Hierarchical Keyring's Partition ID is set to a v4 UUID, which is a random 16 byte representation of the UUID.
 Unless the customer explicitly sets the Partition ID of two Hierarchical Keyrings to be the same, Hierarchical Keyrings will NOT by-pass KMS Access Controls.